0xAX/linux-insides/Initialization/linux-initialization-2.md

 > MOV to CR3.
 The behavior of the instruction depends on the value of CR4.PCIDE:
 >
 > If CR4.PCIDE = 0, the instruction invalidates all TLB entries associated with PCID 000H except those for global pages.
 It also invalidates all entries in all paging-structure caches associated with PCID 000H.
+>
+> -- *Intel® 64 and IA-32 Architectures Software Developer's Manual*, vol. 3A, section 5.10.4.1, "Operations that Invalidate TLBs and Paging-Structure Caches"

 So even after the identity mapping is gone from the page tables, stale translations for it might still be cached.
 To get rid of them, the kernel forces a flush of the global entries with the `__native_tlb_flush_global` function: